iSubhamSingh/ChatApp/README.md

 # Simple Chat App with Socket.IO

-This is a basic chat application built using Socket.IO, JavaScript, Node.js, HTML, and CSS.
-It allows users to join chat rooms and exchange messages in real-time.
+This is a basic peer to peer chat application built using Socket.IO, JavaScript, Node.js, HTML, and CSS.
+It allows users to chat and exchange messages in real-time.

 ## Features